graphile/worker/README.md

 yarn add graphile-worker
 ```

+## Running:

 `graphile-worker` manages it's own database schema, `graphile-worker`, just point graphile-worker at your database and we handle the rest:

 ```
 graphile-worker -c "postgres://localhost/mydb"
 ```

+## Creating task executors

+There's no point having a job queue if there's nothing to execute the jobs!

+A task executor is a simple async JS function which receives as input the job
+payload and a collection of helpers.
+It does the work and then returns.
+If it
+returns then the job is deemed a success and is deleted from the queue.
+If it
+throws an error then the job is deemed a failure and the task is rescheduled
+using an exponential backoff algorithm.

+Tasks are created in the `tasks` folder in the directory from which you run `graphile-worker`.

 ## Uninstallation